Category: Hallucinogen, Stimulant

 Anyone with a heart condition, blood pressure problems, epilepsy or asthma can have a very dangerous reaction to the drug.

-Long term: Evidence suggests long-term users can suffer memory problems and may develop depression and anxiety.
+Evidence suggests long-term users can suffer memory problems and may develop depression and anxiety.
 Ecstasy use has been linked to mental health problems, and liver, kidney and brain damage.

-Regardless of what it looks like or what it is called, you can’t be sure what’s in a pill or a powder and you can’t predict how you will react.
 Drug trends intelligence indicates that it is common for tablets with a similar name, shape, size and colour, to contain different controlled drugs (such as MDMA, PMA, PMMA) in varying levels.

 As you don’t know what you are taking, there are no guarantees or quality control when taking drugs.
 There are no safe amounts or levels.
 You won’t know whether it is MDMA, PMA, PMMA, or some other substance, but you should know that they can contain harmful and potentially toxic substances.

 The dangers and risks to health, or indeed life, associated with the consumption of all controlled drugs are significant in themselves, however this is increased further when you mix different types of drugs together, or when mixed with alcohol.